apsun/SoundCloudAdAway/README.md

 ## Disclaimer

-I am not responsible for any damage caused by the use of this software, such as having your account banned.
+I am not responsible for any damage caused by the use of this software, up to and including having your account banned.
 Use at your own risk.

+Obviously, this app is not affiliated with or endorsed by SoundCloud.

 ## License

 Distributed under the [MIT License](http://opensource.org/licenses/MIT).

-## I'm still getting ads!

-Try opening a new playlist.
-This hook only prevents new ads from being enqueued in your playlist - it does not remove ads that are already in it.